alexharri/website/posts/bit-set-iteration.md

 }
 ```

-<SmallNote label="" moveCloserUpBy={24}>How this works, precisely, is something that we won't get into.
+<SmallNote label="">How this works, precisely, is something that we won't get into.
 We'll just trust that this works.</SmallNote>

 We now have all the pieces we need.